m-ciesielski/text-emotion-analysis/README.md

 ### Prerequisites
 `Python >= 3.5`
+`virtualenv`

-In order to use script for tweets collection, copy `config_example.ini` file to `config.ini` and fill it with your Twitter application credentials.
+In order to use script for tweets collection, copy `collect/config_example.ini` file to `collect/config.ini` and fill it with your Twitter application credentials.

 ### Linux